xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/enable_kdump.rst

 Configure the ``pkglist`` file
 ------------------------------

 The ``pkglist`` for the osimage needs to include the appropriate RPMs.
-The following list of RPMs are provided as a sample, always refer to the Operating System specific documentataion to ensure the required packages are there for ``kdump`` support.
+The following list of RPMs are provided as a sample, always refer to the Operating System specific documentation to ensure the required packages are there for ``kdump`` support.

 * **[RHELS]** ::